-Trinity Oaks reports major spike in positive COVID-19 cases - Salisbury Post
+Trinity Oaks reports spike in positive COVID-19 cases - Salisbury Post

 “We are working hard to contain the virus, which is confined to one of three separate neighborhoods in the health and rehab building,” said Bill Johnson, Trinity Oaks campus executive director.
 “We are very aware of how easily this virus can spread and we are taking every precaution we can to limit further exposures.”

-As recently as Aug.
-11, all staff members were tested, with no positive results.
-Lutheran Services said there was an infection control survey on June 4 and results were deficiency-free.
+Before the recent outbreak, all staff members were tested Aug.
+11. There were no COVID-19-positive results then.
+Lutheran Services also said an infection control survey on June 4 produced results that were deficiency-free.

 There had previously been single positive tests among Trinity Oaks health and rehab staff members in April, July and early August.
 But in those instances, there was no additional spread, said Matt Beam, Trinity Oaks health and rehab administrator.

 Lutheran Services Carolinas President Ted Goins said outbreaks in congregate care settings are likely when communities are seeing large numbers of cases.
-Goins said Lutheran Services had been preparing for a spike in cases for months “knowing that we could be doing everything right and still experience an outbreak.
+Goins said Lutheran Services had been preparing for a spike in cases for months “knowing that we could be doing everything right and still experience an outbreak.”

 “Our hearts go out to our residents and teammates fighting the virus and to our teammates who have been working so hard and under such enormous pressure to care for our residents,” he said.